 Video #3 is actually two parts - the majority of the first half of the video shows lots of switching in Palmer and Willimantic, and then shifts to a ride in the caboose up the Richford Branch.
 (The second half of volume #3 is a cab ride on the Willimantic sub in Connecticut).

 I was going through some boxes a couple of weeks ago and came across the DVD - which I haven't looked at in a number of years.
 I went ahead and popped it into the DVD player to see if there was anything useful to me.
 In short, there was.
-I did a few "screen captures" with my iphone - they actually turned out fairly decent - considering this was a DVD remastered from a VHS that was itself sourced from a handheld 8mm camera on a caboose that was bouncing around quite a bit.
-I've mentioned the Richford plywood plant (which burned in 1954) quite a bit - this is the only color image of that plant I've seen, ever...
+I did a few "screen captures" with my iphone - they actually turned out fairly decent - considering this was a DVD remastered from a VHS that was sourced from 8mm home movie shot with a handheld camera on a caboose that was bouncing around quite a bit.
+I've mentioned the Richford plywood plant (which burned in 1954) before - this is the only color image (and one of only a few views of any type!) of that plant I've seen, ever...

 |Atlas Plywood in Richford, shortly before it burned to the ground in October 1954.|